 Botox is an FDA approved treatment for excessive sweating that can be injected directly into the sweat glands to help block the release of acetylcholine.
 These injections, in simple terms, shut down the sweat glands that produce the excessive sweating, which in turn effectively disable the sweating process in the location of the injection site.

-One of the great things about using Botox to reduce hyperhidrosis is that, as a treatment, it is relatively long lasting, helping to block excessive sweating for between six months.
+One of the great things about using Botox to reduce hyperhidrosis is that, as a treatment, it is relatively long lasting, helping to block excessive sweating for between four and six months.
 This means that for an individual who suffers with this issue more in the summer months, they can plan ahead and time things to coincide with the upcoming summer heat.
+Additionally, patients can return to Dr. Green’s office every 6 to 12 months to repeat the procedure for continued dryness.
+You can discuss the treatment plan that reduces sweat and makes you feel comfortable for years to come.

 If it works for Chrissy Teigen, will it work for me?